tact-lang/tact-docs/README.md

 # Welcome to Tact Documentation 🌈

 Hello there!
-This is the community-driven repository for Tact Compiler Documentation.
+This is the community-driven repository for Tact Language Documentation.

 Latest documentation is always available at: [docs.tact.org](https://docs.tact.org)